-Here Jesus rather forcefully urges Peter, and thus the other disciples who are watching all this most likely with their mouths hanging open, to re-assess his essential values.
-He challenges Peter to shift his focus from human things to divine things, to shift his essential values to loftier and more meaningful goals.

-And then Jesus called the crowd together so that all could hear, and pretty much rags on them in the same way laying out how they also need to determine whether or not their essential values in life included following him or not.
+Here Jesus rather forcefully urges Peter, and thus the other disciples who are watching all this most likely with their mouths hanging open, to re-assess their essential values.
+"What will it profit them to gain the whole world and forfeit their life?"
+Jesus demands as he challenges Peter to shift his focus from human things to divine things, to shift his essential values to loftier and more meaningful goals.
+And then Jesus called the crowd together so that all could hear, and sternly challenges them in the same way laying out how they also need to determine whether their essential values in life included following him or not.

-Now, if we can get past the heat of the moment, if we can step back from the somewhat passionate exchange between Jesus and his disciples, if we can cool down the rhetoric a bit, I believe we can hear a message of grace in here.
-Once we filter out the harsh negatives - which apparently left a deep and lasting impression on the disciples who bore the full blast - there is a powerfully positive message here.
-When we hear this with the ears of those who have already taken up our crosses and are following him we can hear clearly "those who lose their life for my sake, and for the sake of the gospel, will save it."
+Now, if we can get past the heat of that moment, if we can step back from the somewhat passionate exchange between Jesus and his disciples, if we can cool down the rhetoric a bit, I believe it is possible for us to hear a message of grace in here.
+Once we filter out the harsh negatives - which apparently left a deep and lasting impression on the disciples who bore the full blast - there remains a powerfully positive message here.
+When we hear this with the ears of those who have already taken up crosses and are following him we can hear clearly "those who lose their life for my sake, and for the sake of the gospel, will save it."

-Here Jesus present clearly the essence of faith, the essence of life: choosing what is important.
-Explicitly he declares that those who choose grasping greed over compassionate service may have all the toys, all the creature comforts, but lose out where it really counts - with God.
+Here Jesus presents clearly the essence of faith, the essence of life: choosing what is important.
+We all face making choices, and the choices we make define our faith.
+Jesus explicitly declares that those who choose grasping greed over compassionate service may amass all the toys, all the creature comforts, but they will lose out where it really counts - with God.
 Those who devote themselves to obtaining power over others will be powerless to explain their actions before God.
 Those whose essential values include ripping off the poor by stealing their meager housing allowances have already lost their own lives through losing any real meaning to their lives.
 Implicitly, the reverse is true also, that those whose essential values include putting others first are themselves first in God's eyes.
 Those who show they are not ashamed of Christ or his words by giving of themselves in order that the hungry are fed, the sick are healed, the disconsolate are consoled are in turn proudly embraced by Christ himself.

 So, what are our essential values?
 What do we consider to be the most important things in life?
 This Season of Lent is a very appropriate time to pause and to reflect on what our spiritual bucket list looks like.
 Do we even have a spiritual bucket list?
 If we had to define in the next week, or couple of weeks how we wanted to be remembered, would we have to stop and think about what that might entail?
-Now is a good time to hear those questions, and to reflect on them as we once again ponder the road to Jerusalem, to the cross, and to the empty tomb.
+This Season of Lent is a truly appropriate time to hear once again those questions and to reflect on the choices that lie before us as we also once again ponder the road to Jerusalem, to the cross, and to the empty tomb.